Laguna Beach, California: American Era

+20th century

 The scenic beauty of the isolated coastline and hills attracted plein-air painters in the early 1900s.
 William Wendt, Frank Cuprien, and Edgar Payne among others settled there and formed the Laguna Beach Art Association.
 The first art gallery opened in 1918 and later became the Laguna Beach Art Museum.
 Precursors to The Festival of Arts and the Pageant of the Masters began in 1921, and eventually were established in their present-day form by Roy Ropp in 1936.
 Due to its proximity to Hollywood, Laguna also became a favorite filming location.
 Starting in 1913, dozens of silent films were made at local coves with Harold Lloyd, Mary Pickford, Douglas Fairbanks Jr., and others.
 Actors and film crews stayed during long production shoots at the Arch Beach Tavern on the hillside above Moss Street.

 The arrival of painters, photographers, filmmakers, and writers established Laguna Beach as a noted artist community.
 Although there only were approximately 300 residents in 1920, a large proportion of them worked in creative fields.
 The small town remained isolated until 1926 because the long, winding Laguna Canyon road served as the only access.
 With the completion of the Pacific Coast Highway in 1926, a population boom was expected.
 To protect the small-town atmosphere of the art colony, residents who called themselves "Lagunatics" pushed for incorporation.
 The municipal government for Laguna Beach incorporated as a city on June 29, 1927.
 The city has experienced steady population growth since that time, rising from 1,900 residents in 1927 to more than 10,000 in 1962, and becoming four times larger in area.

 Many creative, bohemian, and wealthy people have made Laguna Beach their home.
 They have added to the local culture by providing a theme for the small town.
 Adventurer Richard Halliburton built his Hangover House on the slopes of South Laguna.
 Hildegarde Hawthorne, granddaughter of the novelist Nathaniel Hawthorne, described Laguna "as a child of that deathless search, particularly by persons who devote their lives to painting or writing, or for some place where beauty and cheapness and a trifle of remoteness hobnob together in a delightful companionship."